mbattyani/cl-pdf/readme.txt

-cl-pdf copyright 2002-2005 Marc Battyani see license.txt for the details You can reach me at marc.battyani@fractalconcept.com or marc@battyani.net The homepage of cl-pdf is here: http://www.fractalconcept.com/asp/html/cl-pdf.html
+cl-pdf copyright 2002-2005 Marc Battyani see license.txt for the details

+WARNING: cl-pdf is moving to https://github.com/mbattyani/cl-pdf.git

 CL-PDF is a cross-platform Common Lisp library for generating PDF files.
 It does not need any third-party tools from Adobe or others.